 The companies’ methods to determine their advertised ranges varies; sometimes, advertised ranges are based on a setup where there are limited obstacles, such as walls, that may interfere with signals and therefore reduce performance.
 To test the accuracy of those figures, we conducted a maximum-range test in an empty field devoid of obstacles.
 We used the system at progressive distances between the pendant and base station, until activating the pendant no longer reliably sent a signal to the station.
 The results of those tests: Our figures were sometimes higher than those provided by the manufacturers, with several pendants transmitting as much as twice as far as the advertised figure.

 While our tested attributes should be leading considerations in buying a system, other features and capabilities should figure in your choice.
 These additional features are reflected in our scores, recommendations and articles about Medical Alert Systems.
-Here’s a rundown of some of the most important, with a key question for each:
+Here is a rundown of some of the most important things to consider when choosing a medical alert system.